May Day (short story): Plot summary

 At the newspaper office, Henry and his co-worker Bartholomew explain to Edith the violent nature of the conflict taking place on the streets.
-The soldiers, tough they are against war protesters and socialists, they "don't know what they want, or what they hate, or what they like."
+The soldiers, though they are against war protesters and socialists, "don't know what they want, or what they hate, or what they like."
 The group of soldiers, of which Key is a part, attacks the office.
 The reporters are called traitors.
 Key is thrown out of a window to his death.
 Henry's leg is broken.

 Intoxicated members from the party go to Child's restaurant after the dance.
 This group, like Dean and Himmel, is made up of the wealthy.
 Rose is not.
 He learns that his friend Key has died.
 Jewel and Sterrett show up at the restaurant as chaos erupts.
-Unlike the group of soldiers, this gathering is made up of the well off.
+Unlike the group of soldiers, this gathering is made up of the well-off.
 Himmel and Dean are thrown out of the restaurant for threatening a waiter and starting a food fight.

 After "breakfast and liquor," Himmel and Dean return to the Biltmore after seeing Edith who does not want to speak with them.
 Sterrett awakens intoxicated in a seedy hotel on Sixth Avenue.
 He learns that he and Jewel had gotten married the night before.
 He then leaves the hotel to purchase a gun and returns to his rented room on East Street, where, leaning across a table containing his art supplies, he shoots himself in the head.

 Background and composition

-May Day was sold directly to The Smart Set before Fitzgerald had a literary agent (later Harold Ober).
-It is noted that Fitzgerald based some of the events on those he experienced in New York City.
-The story is noteworthy for its length, the familiar themes of lost youth and wealth as well as two distinct yet interrelated plots.
-All were themes which Fitzgerald would revisit throughout his literary career.
-Fitzgerald described the story as illustrating the hysteria signaled the beginning of the Jazz Age:
+Fitzgerald based "May Day" on events that transpired in New York City circa 1918–1919.
+An assault by an enraged mob upon the offices of the socialist newspaper The New York Call inspired the similar incident in the story, and the death of a young Princetonian acquaintance who shot himself inspired Gordon Sterrett's suicide.
+He wrote:

+In his non-fiction essay, "Echoes of the Jazz Age," Fitzgerald recalls that young Americans were shocked by how mounted police officers brutally attacked World War I veterans peacefully listening to orators denounce the conviction of Eugene Debs.
+The excessive use of force by police officers against the demobilized war veterans prompted younger Americans like Fitzgerald to question whether their country was any better than the despotic regimes in Europe.
+Fitzgerald ascribed the resulting political cynicism among American youth as a collective reaction to this pivotal event that marked the dawn of the Jazz Age.

+Fitzgerald sold "May Day" directly to H. L. Mencken's The Smart Set magazine before he had a literary agent (later Harold Ober).
+He did not attempt to submit the story to The Saturday Evening Post or any other magazines as he feared "the material was too strong or realistic for the slicks."